gsioteam/action_behavior_tree/README.md

 Totaly same as Selector node.
 But if a child node returns `RUNNING`, that child node will get focus.
-And the select behavior will continue after that child node is complete (No longer in `RUNNING` state).
+And the selecting behavior will continue after that child node is complete (No longer in `RUNNING` state).

 ### Queue Node